networknt/light-4j/docs/content/tools/hugo-docs.md

 hugo version
 ```

-For Mac, the easiest way to use Homebrew.
+For Mac, the easiest way is to use Homebrew.

 ```
 brew update && brew install hugo